FAIRDataPipeline/FAIR-CLI/README.md

 fair run /path/to/config.yaml
 ```

-You can also launch a bash command directly which will then be automatically written into the `config.yaml` for you:
+You can also launch a bash command directly, this will be automatically written into the `config.yaml`:

 ```sh
 fair run --script "echo \"Hello World\""